large-scale-gxe-methods/GEM/README.md

     <ins>PGEN</ins>
     [**.psam**](https://www.cog-genomics.org/plink/2.0/formats#psam) - The .psam file is a tab-delimited text file containing the sample information.
 If header lines are present, the last header line should contain a column with the name #IID (if the first column is not #FID) or IID (if the first column is #FID) that holds the individual ID for sample identifier matching with the phenotype file.
 All previous header lines will be ignored.
 If no header line beginning with #IID or #FID is present, then the columns are assumed to be in .fam file order.
     [**.pvar**](https://www.cog-genomics.org/plink/2.0/formats#pvar) - The .pvar file is a tab-delimited text file containing the variant information.
 If header lines are present, the last header line should start with #CHROM.
 If #CHROM is present, then the columns POS, ID, REF, and ALT must also be present.
 All previous header lines will be ignored.
 If the .pvar file contain no header lines beginning with #CHROM, it is assumed that the columns are in .bim file order.
-    [**.pgen**](https://www.cog-genomics.org/plink/2.0/formats#pgen) - The .pvar file should be filtered for non-biallelic variants.
+    [**.pgen**](https://www.cog-genomics.org/plink/2.0/formats#pgen) - The .pgen file should be filtered for non-biallelic variants.
 The ALT allele specified in the .pvar file is the effect allele counted in association testing.